 Located inland from the coast, the district is home to a number of unique towns and attractions.
 The town of Peniche is a popular deep sea-fishing spot with seafood restaurants and regular ferry trips to the Berlenga Islands.
 Another place to visit is the city of Caldas da Rainha, famous for its traditional ceramic crafts.

 The Lisbon district stretches along the Atlantic coast and is home to Portugal’s capital, Lisbon.
 The hilly city is well known for its cafe culture, vibrant nightlife, and thriving music scene.
 With sweeping views and charming streets, there’s plenty to keep you busy in the region.
+You can easily spend a week just exploring the city.
+If you want to visit a lot of sights and use public transportation, it might be a good idea to get the Lisboa Card.

 For restaurants and shopping, head to the Baixa neighborhood.
 Visit the Avenida da Liberdade, a beautiful avenue full of cafes and gardens.
 Other top places to visit include the Avenida da Liberdade, Sintra UNESCO World Heritage Site and St George’s Castle.